top of page

 Safety of Minors Training

-Master Gardener Core Course (40-60 hours)
+University of Minnesota Extension Master Gardener Core Course (40-60 hours)

-New volunteers are required to participate in the Core Course, also called the "Pro-Hort Course."
-The registration cost for the course is $340 or $389 with a printed companion guide.
-The information that you learn builds a horticulture baseline for all MN Master Gardener volunteers.
-This will help you answer questions from residents as you volunteer and teach you to the find accurate, research-based information in the future.
+The information helps you answer questions from residents as you volunteer and teaches you how to the find accurate, research-based information in the future.
 This course runs for 14 weeks between January and April.
-We STRONGLY encourage all new RCMG volunteers to complete the Core Course before the end of May because the information is so useful.
+We STRONGLY encourage all new Ramsey County Garden Education Volunteers to complete the Core Course before the end of May because the information is so useful.

 Volunteer Service Requirements (50 Hours)